 Publishing by the Numbers

-Ben Suazo ’14 juggled majors in English and Global Studies while he was a student.
-While many English students are focused on the writing and editing aspects of publishing.
-Suazo, who graduated Phi Beta Kappa, found his niche working with data and interpreting industry trends.
+While many English students are focused on the writing and editing aspects of publishing, Ben Suazo '14, who graduated Phi Beta Kappa, found his niche working with data and interpreting industry trends.

 Alum is SAT Insider